emrekaraat/Capstone-Project/README.md

 Terraform AWS Security Group Resource (latest structure):
 🔗 https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group
-(*I am currently using inline security group rules, but in future iterations I may switch to `aws_vpc_security_group_ingress_rule` and `egress_rule` resources for better modularity and control.*)
+(*I am currently using inline security group rules, but in future iterations I may switch to `aws_vpc_security_group_ingress_rule` and `egress_rule` resources for better modularity and separation of concerns.*)

 ---

-## 🔭 Future Work

-- ✅ Add WordPress customization (e.g., content, themes, and plugins)
-- ⏳ Consider enabling CloudWatch log groups for Apache/EC2 logs (requires IAM role)
-- 🔒 Add HTTPS support using AWS Certificate Manager (ACM)
-- 🌐 Use Route53 for custom domain mapping (e.g., `emrecapstone.com`)
-- 📦 Refactor to use modular Terraform structure
-- 🧪 Add S3 static content bucket (if needed for uploads or backups)
-- 📊 Enable RDS monitoring and backups
+## 🧩 Update Note – Dedicated SG for ASG EC2s

+To improve security and modularity, a separate Security Group named `asg_sg` was created for EC2 instances launched by the Auto Scaling Group.
+This allows better control over RDS access and future flexibility in permissions.